 Real Statistics Functions: The Real Statistics Resource Pack provides the following supplemental functions, where R1 is a k × k range in Excel.

-eVALUES(R1, iter, order): Produces an 1 × k array containing the eigenvalues of matrix in range R1.
-These eigenvalues are listed in decreasing absolute value order.
+eVALUES(R1, iter, order): produces a 2 × k array whose first row contains the eigenvalues of matrix A in range R1.
+Below each eigenvalue λ is the value det(A─λI).

-eVECTORS(R1, iter, order) : Produces a row with the eigenvalues as for eVALUES(R1).
+eVECTORS(R1, iter, order, prec): produces a row with the eigenvalues as for eVALUES(R1).
 Below each eigenvalue is a unit eigenvector corresponding to this eigenvalue.
 Thus the output of eVECTORS(R1) must be an (k+1) × k array.

 If order is True or omitted then the eigenvalues are listed in order from highest in absolute value to smallest.
 If order is False then they are listed in order from highest to lowest.

 The eigenvectors produced by eVECTORS(R1) are all orthogonal, as described in Definition 8 of Matrix Operations.
 See Figure 5 of Principal Component Analysis for an example of the output from the eVECTORS function.

 Real Statistics Data Analysis Tool: The Matrix data analysis tool contains an Eigenvalues/vectors option that computes the eigenvalues and eigenvectors of the matrix in the Input Range.
 See Figure 3 of Matrix Operations for an example of the use of this tool.